 Write Up:

-In 2024, the overall number of fatalities for vulnerable roadway users increased.
-Pedestrian and bicycle fatalities increased by 10% and 125%, respectively, however, motorcycle fatalities decreased by 21%.
+In 2025, the overall number of fatalities among vulnerable roadway users slightly decreased.
+Pedestrian and motorcycle fatalities decreased by 2% and 5%, respectively, while pedalcyclist fatalities increased by 38%.

-All age groups were equally represented, ranging from ages 17 to 79.
-All districts were represented, with Kansas City, St. Louis and Southwest accounting for about 70% of the fatalities.
-Of the 138 motorcycle fatalities, 58 were not wearing a helmet or a non-DOT helmet.
+All age groups were proportionally represented, with individuals ranging from 17 to 79 years old.
+All districts reported fatalities, with the Kansas City, St. Louis, Southeast and Southwest regions accounting for approximately 83% of the total.
+Of the 131 motorcycle fatalities recorded, 64 involved individuals who were either not wearing a helmet or were wearing a non-DOT-compliant helmet.

-Pedestrian fatalities occurred in every month and on every type of roadway.
-Among the 21 fatalities on interstate highways, four occurred in August and November, while the remaining were spread throughout the year.
-In 2024, all districts experienced pedestrian fatalities.
-Pedestrians in their 30s, 40s and 50s represented the highest numbers of fatalities.
-Of the 142 pedestrian fatalities, 70 were in St. Louis.
+Pedestrian fatalities occurred every month and on every type of roadway.
+Among the 21 fatalities on interstate highways, four occurred in August and November, with the rest spread throughout the year.
+In 2025, all districts experienced pedestrian fatalities.
+Pedestrians ages 30 through 50 represented the largest share of fatalities.
+Of the 139 pedestrian fatalities statewide, 70 occurred in St. Louis.

-Of the 18 bicyclists who died on Missouri roadways, five were in the Southwest District and 13 were in the remaining districts statewide.
-Ten of the 18 cyclists were not wearing helmets, and all were male.
-Four fatalities occurred in August and there were several months that saw two fatalities.
+Of the 25 bicyclists who lost their lives on Missouri roadways, eight fatalities occurred within the Kansas City District and the remaining 17 occurred across other districts statewide.
+Twelve of the 25 bicyclists were not wearing helmets, and 92% of the fatalities on Missouri roadways were male.
+January was the only month in 2025 with zero bicycle fatalities.
+Four fatalities occurred in both May and June, and several additional months saw two fatalities each.

-It appears the primary target is on pedestrian safety in St. Louis and Kansas City by encouraging them to walk safely.
-There is also an emphasis on encouraging drivers to remain in their vehicles after crashes or breakdowns on the interstate.
-An additional focus area is on motorcyclists and urging them to wear DOT-compliant helmets when riding.
-The final target is urging cyclists to wear helmets and follow road-user rules when biking.
+The primary focus appears to be on improving pedestrian safety in St. Louis and Kansas City by encouraging safe walking behaviors.
+There is also emphasis on reminding drivers to remain in their vehicles after crashes or breakdowns on interstates.
+Additional focus areas include encouraging motorcyclists to wear DOT-compliant helmets and urging cyclists to wear helmets and follow roadway user rules when biking.

 Purpose: